chendaniely/2020-09-09-CCatHome-git-dan/README.md

 - `git branch -d <branch_name>`: this will delete <branch_name> on your local computer
 - `git fetch --prune`: will update your local git tree with the remote
     - the prune will also delete references to branches that were deleted on the remote

+- Each pull request is independent from one another
+  - You won't know a merge conflict will happen until one of the PRs gets merged

+- `git rebase <branch>`: rebases your current branch against `<branch>`, where `<branch>` is usually `master` or `gh-pages`
+  - make sure you are already on the conflicting branch